College of Education and Human Development

 - College of Business and Economics

 - College of Education and Human Development

 - College of Graduate Studies and Research

 - Waldron College of Health and Human Services

 - Other Offices and Departments

 Tourism and Special Events is one of three concentrations in the Department of Recreation, Parks and Tourism at Radford University.
 Upon successful completion of the program, you can find employment in resorts, municipal parks and recreation systems, convention and visitors bureaus, tourism marketing organizations, youth services nonprofit agencies, destination management organizations, cruise ships and private agencies.

-Tourism and Special Events Concentration (12 credits)
+Concentration Requirements (12 credits)